Edric-Matwiejew/QuOp_MPI/README.rst

 18.04.4, this as not been tested on other Linux distros, but the processes should generally be applicable with minor modifications.

-Install dependancies.
+Install dependencies.
 Note: 'openmpi' may be used in place of 'mpich'.

 ::